kWhittington/copper_robber/README.md

 Once the player reaches the piece of copper on a level, they are transported to the next level.

-The player can reset a level if they get stuck with the escape key.
+The player can reset a level if they get stuck with the 'R' key.

-If the player completes the last level, they can reset all levels with the reset key (escape).
+If the player completes the last level, they can reset all levels with the reset key (R).

 ## Outside Tools
 The Unity3D engine and Scavengers tutorial were used as a base for building this game.
 Much of the original code has been removed or reworked into something completely new though.
 All art assets are original and made using Pixen.